Aviation (cocktail)

 The aviation is a cocktail made with gin, maraschino liqueur, crème de violette and lemon juice.
 Some recipes omit the crème de violette.
 It is served straight up, in a cocktail glass.

 History

 The aviation was created by Hugo Ensslin, head bartender at the Hotel Wallick in New York, in the early twentieth century.
 The first published recipe appeared in Ensslin's 1916 Recipes for Mixed Drinks.
-Ensslin's recipe called for 1½ oz.
-El Bart gin, ¾ oz. lemon juice, 2 dashes maraschino liqueur, and 2 dashes crème de violette, a violet liqueur which gives the cocktail a pale purple color.
+Ensslin's recipe called for two thirds El Bart gin, one third lemon juice, 2 dashes maraschino liqueur, and 2 dashes crème de violette.

 Harry Craddock's influential Savoy Cocktail Book (1930) omitted the crème de violette, calling for a mixture of two thirds dry gin, one third lemon juice and two dashes of maraschino.
 Many later bartenders have followed Craddock's lead, leaving out the difficult-to-find violet liqueur.

 Creme Yvette, a violet liqueur made with additional spices, is sometimes substituted for crème de violette.